fergaljoconnor/fergaljoconnor.github.io_dev/content/post/zero_v.md

 And that means vtable overhead.

 Most of the time, vtable overhead isn't a big deal.
 For it to matter you really need to be in a situation where performance is critical, you're counting nanoseconds and you're going to be calling into the vtable a lot.
 In the case of the VM, performance is important and plugins are called every time the VM sees an event we want to report.
 Every new command, every memory read or write, every register read or write and every interaction with an IO device will trigger a virtual function call.

-So we probably have to worry about overhead.
+So we need to worry about overhead.

 This raised the question of whether there was a way for users to inject plugins that:
 1. Avoids virtual function calls.